What a Staffing Mandate Could Mean for Nursing Homes

 Staffing Mandate Could Spell Trouble for Rural Communities

 There’s no question the Biden administration’s staffing mandate has been a topic of much debate over the last year.
 On one hand, many stakeholders see it as a necessary step to ensure that nursing home residents receive the care they need.
-On the other hand, some argue that the one-size-fits-all strategy could hurt and potentially close rural nursing homes.The staffing mandate undoubtedly aims to protect and amplify the best interests of nursing home residents by ensuring they receive a minimum level of care.
-While the proposal has been welcomed by some, others argue that it is unrealistic and may cause more harm than good.
-In particular, rural nursing homes are likely to be hit the hardest by the mandate.
-Many of these facilities are already struggling to find enough staff to operate adequately, and the mandate could make it even more difficult for them to do so.
+On the other hand, some argue that the one-size-fits-all strategy could hurt and potentially close rural nursing homes.The staffing mandate undoubtedly aims to protect and amplify the best interests of nursing home residents.
+While some welcome the proposal, others argue that it is unrealistic and may cause more harm than good.
+Specifically, the mandate is expected to hit rural nursing homes the hardest.
+Many of these facilities are already struggling to find enough staff to operate adequately.
+If passed, the mandate could make it even more difficult for them to do so.

 Shaylee Green had this to say about the impact the mandate could have on rural markets: “Given the fact that many SNFs have already closed in Montana and other rural areas due to high costs, low reimbursements, and lack of staffing; a mandatory staffing requirement would only exacerbate this situation.
 If a rural nursing home closes, its residents will still need to find somewhere to go.
-Unfortunately, this could mean many of them would be left with no nursing home option at all.
+Unfortunately, many of them would have no options left.

 Senior Living’s Staffing Crisis